seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I shall sooner rail thee into wit and holiness: but,
 I think, thy horse will sooner con an oration than
 thou learn a prayer without book.
 Thou canst strike,
-canst thou? a red murrain o’ thy jade’s tricks!
+canst thou? a red murrain o' thy jade's tricks!

 **AJAX**
 Toadstool, learn me the proclamation.